 public final class Value extends Object

-Encapsulates the serialized form of an Object
+Encapsulates the serialized form of an Object or a primitive

-object and then invokes the Exchange.store()
+Value object and then invokes the Exchange.store()

 operation to write the encoded value into the database.
 To fetch data, the

-application modifies the Exchange
+application modifies the Exchange's Key object,

-operation and then reads the resulting
+invokes the Exchange.fetch() operation and then reads the resulting

-state from the Value
+state from the Value.

-'s state is represented internally by an array of bytes.
+A Value's state is represented internally by an array of bytes.

 Methods of this class encode primitive or object values into the byte array,